ansaganie/rsschool-cv/cv.md

 * **Linkedin:** [ansagan-islyamgaliyev-6a21849a](https://www.linkedin.com/in/ansagan-islyamgaliyev-6a21849a/)
 * **GitHub:** [ansaganie](https://github.com/ansaganie)

-## About myself:
+## About myself

 My name Ansagan.
 I have been working in Geology for 6 years, until I became a Frontend Developer.

 There was a lot reasons for IT's choice to Geology, most important one is "do what a actually love to do".
 For me, coding is more than just doing work or completing tasks.